UTS-eResearch/datacrate/spec/0.2/data_crate_specification_v0.2.md

 ### Equipment

-To specify which equipment was used to create or contribute to a *Data Entity*, it SHOULD have a TODO [contributor] property, with a value of a microdocument of type [Equipment].
+To specify which equipment was used to create or contribute to a *Data Entity*, it SHOULD have a TODO [contributor] property, with a value of type [Equipment].
 This example shows how to associate equipment  with a file "data/wcc02_arch_traj2.ply":